argoproj/argo-cd/README.md

 concise definition of kubernetes manifests

 ## Development Status
-* Argo CD is in early development
+* Argo CD is being used in production to deploy SaaS services at Intuit

 ## Roadmap
-* PreSync, PostSync, OutOfSync hooks
+* Audit trails for application events and API calls
+* Service account/access key management for CI pipelines
+* Revamped UI
-* Customized application actions as Argo workflows
+* Customizable application actions
-* Blue/Green & canary upgrades